BenjaVR/node-typescript-boilerplate/README.md

-# My project
+# Node.js + TypeScript template

-Boilerplate for Node.js projects written in TypeScript.
+Template project for Node.js projects written in TypeScript.

 ## Things to change when using this template